musyoki12/ShoppyHUB/shoppy-hub/README.md

 ShoppyHUB
 ShoppyHUB is a application for selling and displaying products and user is ableto filter the products into different categories.

+This React application was supported by a Sinatra Backend API whose link is: https://hidden-hamlet-01129.herokuapp.com/Reviews
+###The respective repository for this backend application is https://github.com/musyoki12/phase-3-sinatra-react-project

 Author Brian Musyoki

 Project Description A web application for entrepreneurs to launch their own goods and products  to marketplace platform faster into the market and enable users or client to view them easily